 Do you want maximum flexibility to grow and customize over time? → Open Dental (60+ ecosystem, scales from solo to enterprise)

-What NOT to Do as a Startup
+What to Keep in Mind as a Startup

-Don't skip the pricing research.
+Get benchmarks first.
 Get quotes from at least 3 vendors.
 Start with the ones that publish prices (Open Dental, DentiMax, MOGO) so you have benchmarks before entering any demo.